apache/incubator-hugegraph-doc/content/en/docs/contribution-guidelines/validate-release.md

 # To verify that the installation was successful, execute the following command:
 gpg --version

+# 3. install wget
+# ubuntu/debian
+sudo apt-get install wget -y
+# MacOS
+brew install wget

-# 3. Download the hugegraph-svn directory (version number, pay attention to fill in the verification version, here we take 1.0.0 as an example)
+# 4. Download the hugegraph-svn directory (version number, pay attention to fill in the verification version, here we take 1.0.0 as an example)
 svn co https://dist.apache.org/repos/dist/dev/incubator/hugegraph/1.0.0/
 # (Note) If svn downloads a file very slowly, you can consider wget to download a single file, as follows (or consider using a proxy)
 wget https://dist.apache.org/repos/dist/dev/incubator/hugegraph/1.0.0/apache-hugegraph-toolchain-incubating-1.0.0.tar.gz